MirageNet/Mirage/doc/Articles/General/Start.md

 -   Add a NetworkTransform component to the player Prefab
 -   Check the Client Authority checkbox on the component.
 -   Update input and control scripts to respect `IsLocalPlayer`
--   Subscribe to `NetIdentity.OnStartLocalPlayer` event to take control of the Main Camera in the scene for the player.
+-   Subscribe to `Identity.OnStartLocalPlayer` event to take control of the Main Camera in the scene for the player.

 For example, this script only processes input for the local player: